nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 Below is a list of items that should be addressed when running a node in production:

 * TLS
+  * Use a proxy in front of the node which terminates TLS
   * Require client certificate on HTTP ``/n2n`` and gRPC endpoints.
   * Make sure only correct CA certificates are in truststore (depends on network)
 * Key Management